Ritual Customer Reviews Policy

-When it comes to reviews, our goal is to be as transparent as possible, while staying compliant with guidelines set forth by the Food and Drug Administration and the Federal Trade Commission.
+When it comes to reviews, our goal is to be as transparent as possible, while staying compliant with guidelines set forth by the Federal Trade Commission, the Food and Drug Administration and consumer protection laws.
 These guidelines are designed to protect consumers.

 In order to remain compliant, we do not publish reviews that contain one or more of the following:

 Feedback from customers that received free product or gifts from Ritual

 Sometimes we give out free bottles or offer discounts to certain customers.
 The honesty or equity of a gifted or free-product review could have been affected/swayed/influenced by the free product.
 We do not publish reviews from customers who have self-identified as having received gifted or free product.

 Claims that our vitamin product mitigates, prevents, or cures disease

 Our vitamins (dietary supplements) are regulated as a subset of foods.
 As such, we are restricted from making or publishing any type of drug-related claim ("disease" treatment, prevention, mitigation).